voxpelli/webpage-webmentions/README.md

 ### 0.3.10

+* Feature: Synchronous pinging – to make pinging easier to debug and to make our own tests easier to run, there's now a possibility to add `?sync` to the endpoint to get it to not respond until it has fetched the site

 ### 0.3.9

 * Security fix: All embed data is filtered from having non-http URL:s to make "javascript:" URL XSS impossible.
 Thanks @pierreozoux for reporting the issue!